meidata/meidata.github.io/_posts/2017-09-24-instacart.md

   1) Remove highly correlated features (corr > 95%) before putting the variables into the xgboost models, even thought the xgboost models handle perfectly the correlation with the same importance due to the way it splits the features, but by removing the the correlated variables, the model could get similar or better performance by choosing only one of them and not to mention the decrease of the computing time.

   2) Kaggler @raddar shared one of his way to examine if the variable is important at one [post](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/36859) which I found really useful:     "Take new feature, bin it into lets say 50 attributes.
 Now take your best model out-of-fold predictions.
-Then for each bin, calculate mean target rate (if you are using binary model) and mean predicted probability of your classifier. if you see high difference between mean and predicted values in any of attributes (which has significant amount of observations), the feature is likely to reduce the binomial variance if included in the new model." in two words, for continuous features, split them into 20-50 buckests and measure diversity by the mean of the target.
+Then for each bin, calculate mean target rate (if you are using binary model) and mean predicted probability of your classifier. if you see high difference between mean and predicted values in any of attributes (which has significant amount of observations), the feature is likely to reduce the binomial variance if included in the new model." in two words, for continuous features, split them into 20-50 buckets and measure diversity by the mean of the target.

   3) Add binary attribute feature of the product (gluten-free/asian food/organic/pet), for example, if a user has a cat/dog, it's possible that he/she will reorder product for the pet, or if he/she likes asian food or organic food, it's more likely that they will more it more frequently than others,etc.

+  4) use max/mean and std of the numeric datetime features when it comes to describe the gap between a user and the time he placed an order.

-  4) I didn't implement product text feature in the model,but people who got a good final score have used this feature, in summary here it's their approach (summary from [@SVJ24](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38120),[@plantsgo](https://github.com/plantsgo/Instacart-Market-Basket-Analysis/blob/master/products_Word2Vec_features.py)):
+  5) I didn't implement product text feature in the model,but people who got a good final score have used this feature, in summary here it's their approach (summary from [@SVJ24](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38120),[@plantsgo](https://github.com/plantsgo/Instacart-Market-Basket-Analysis/blob/master/products_Word2Vec_features.py),[@Arcady27](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38123)):

   * Product name length
   * Product name rarity: mean of idf of each word in a product (capture people who like exotic products)